DM8tyProgrammer/mighty-snippets/maven-parent-update.md

 2. It updates the parent versions declared in the child module pom.xml on which the command is run.
 3. It produces `pom.xml.versionsBackup` as the backup pom file.

-In case you want to pick the latest version of parent from the remote maven repository, then run `mvn versions:update-parent -U`.
+If you want to pick the latest version of the parent from the remote maven repository, then run `mvn versions:update-parent -U`.

 `mvn versions:commit`